Desynq/Slime-Survival-2.0/README.md

 # Slime Survival 2.0
-Heavily work in progress rework of the entirety of Slime Survival.
+Heavy work in progress rework of Slime Survival in its entirety.
-Expect a *playable* test server around early to mid December.